MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Overview
 --------

-Graphical engine is designed to be synchronized with the display refresh rate by defining some points in the rendering timeline.
+The Graphical Engine is designed to be synchronized with the display refresh rate by defining some points in the rendering timeline.
 It is optional; however it is mainly recommanded.
 This chapter explains why to use display tearing signal and its consequences.
 Some chronograms describe several use cases: with and without display tearing signal, long drawings, long flush time, etc. Times are in milliseconds.
 To simplify chronograms views, the display refresh rate is every 16ms (62.5Hz).

 Captions definition: